Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Navigate to **Profile** page.
 1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section.
 1. Check for appropriate favorite status and icon.
+1. Click on **Favorite** or its icon.
+1. Check for appropriate favorite status and icon.
 1. Navigate to **Profile** page.
 1. Click on the header for **10 Recently Favorited Recipes** section.
-1. Check for appropriate recipes.
+1. Check for appropriate recipe(s).

 #### Document Result(s):
 1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.